6 Must-Visit Hawk Migration Hotspots

 In certain places where land meets water or where mountain ridges create geographic funnels, migrating raptors gather in huge numbers every autumn.
 Many birds of prey look for thermals, which are rising columns of air that form when the sun heats the earth, to help them soar as high as 3,000 feet.
 “Riding the thermals helps raptors conserve energy as they head south for the winter,” says Step Wilson, Hawkwatch program manager at the Golden Gate Raptor Observatory in San Francisco.

 Bird-watchers and scientists observe raptor migration in the U.S. from late August to mid-December, with species numbers and types changing as the season progresses.
 At hot spots across the country, researchers safely capture and band hawks, and volunteers perform daylong counts as the birds fly over.
 Here are a few places to witness high-flying migrants.
-(Read more: Hawk Watching During Raptor Migration)
+Learn tips to identify hawks during raptor migration.

 How to Be a Hawk-Watcher

 Follow these tips when you set off to find soaring birds.